Ontario "Year of Manufacture" License Plate Program

 The most important thing to keep in mind is that any matching set of antique plates will not necessarily be useable on your car for this program.
 Why?
 The number on the plates may already be in use as a snowmobile registration number or in use on a motorcycle or trailer plate.
 In my own experience about 80% of the matching plates I owned were not compliant (the number was taken).
 The toughest are plates with all numbers and no letters.

 Before you lay out any money on a set of plates, no matter how nice or how good of a deal, call the Ministry of Transportation to confirm if the number on the plates is available for this program.
 Call 1-800-387-3445 and follow the prompts to get to a live agent.
 They can tell you immediately if the number is available.
-If it is - grab your plates! eBay is a good place to find plates since it gives you time to call the Ministry before bidding (see some current listings below).
-Another option is Eric's Plates in Ottawa, Ontario.
-He has very nice sets that are already checked for YOM eligibility.
+If it is - grab your plates! eBay is a good place to find plates since it gives you time to call the Ministry before bidding.
+Another option is YOMplates.ca .
+Eric has very nice sets that are already checked for YOM eligibility.

 Step 2 - Get the Plates Approved by the Ministry of Transportation

 OK, you've got your plates.
 You now must send the plates in to the Ministry of Transportation for approval.
-Send both license plates with the ownership of the car they will be attached to (must be same years).
-Be sure to take a photocopy of both sides of your ownership to keep with your car in the meantime.
-There is a $235.25 application fee which must be sent in with the plates.
-(I knew it was too good to last as a free service!)
-The fee can be in the form of a cheque or money order payable to the "Minister of Finance".
+Send both license plates with the original ownership document of the car they will be attached to (must be same years).
+There is a $251.65 application fee which must be sent in with the plates.
 Send everything to the following address by courier (so you can track them);

 Kingston Production & Verification Services